 Figuring out where to retire is one of the most important financial choices you will make.
 Over the years, Arizona has become a top destination for many retirees, thanks to its relatively affordable housing and more than 300 days of sunshine each year.
-According to local data, over 19% of Arizona’s population is age 65+ (above the national average).
-In Scottsdale, that number rises to 25%+.

 Why is where you choose to retire so financially important?
 Because smart real estate decisions can shape how effectively your money supports you.
-Whether you’re planning a move to Arizona or you already live here and are weighing options like downsizing, investing, or staying put, these key considerations can help guide your retirement decisions.
+Whether you are planning a move to Arizona or you already live here and are weighing options like downsizing, investing, or staying put, these key considerations can help guide your retirement decisions.

 | Decision |